-- (1) (New high school curriculum): Advanced functions & introductory calculus, and geometry & discrete mathematics with minimum mathematics average of 75% and no mathematics grade below 65%. - (2) (Old high school curriculum): OAC calculus and one other OAC in mathematics (normally finite mathematics or algebra & geometry) with an average grade of 75% in all OAC mathematics and no grade less than 65%.

-- (3) Completion of 6.0 credits from York University MATH courses (not including AK/MATH1710 6.0 or courses with second digit 5) with a grade average of 5.0 (C+) or better over these credits; - (4) Completion of AK/MATH1710 6.0, or 6.0 credits from York University mathematics courses whose second digit is 5, with an average grade not below 7.0 (B+).
+- (1) (New high school curriculum): Two 12U Math courses including advanced functions and introductory calculus with minimum mathematics average of 75% in the two courses, and no mathematics grade below 65%. - (2) (Old high school curriculum): OAC calculus and one other OAC in mathematics (normally finite mathematics or algebra & geometry) with an average grade of 75% in all OAC mathematics and no grade less than 65%. - (3) Completion of 6.0 credits from York University MATH courses (not including AK/MATH1710 6.0 or courses with second digit 5) with a grade average of 5.0 (C+) or better over these credits; - (4) Completion of AK/MATH1710 6.0, or 6.0 credits from York University mathematics courses whose second digit is 5, with an average grade not below 7.0 (B+).

-Strongly Recommended: Previous programming experience; for example, a high school programming course or COSC1530 3.0.
+Strongly Recommended: Previous programming experience; for example, a high school programming course or CSE1530 3.0.

-Course Credit Exclusion: AK/AS/ITEC1620 3.0
+Course Credit Exclusions: AK/AS/ITEC1620 3.0